emsterdam1/anRNAlab-Protocols/NGS/Two-Step-PCR-Library.md

 **3.** Clean up 1st step PCR with a 1X ratio of [SPRI beads](./SPRI-beads.md), 2x 80% Ethanol washes, and 15 µL elution.

-**4.** Mix 2 ng of Step 1 product and 5 µL of each index primer (per 50 µL reaction) with PCR buffer components and cycle:
+**4.** In 50 µl volumes, mix 2 ng of step 1 product, 5 µL of each index primer, and PCR buffer components and cycle:

   | Cycles | Temp | Time | Step |
   | ---------: | :--------: | :---------: |:---------: |